rodrigopelayo3/Illegal-Fishing-Detection/README.md

 ## Getting Started With The App

-(You can also check it out in the cloud here)[https://illegal-fishing-detection.streamlit.app/]
+You can also check it out in the cloud here: https://illegal-fishing-detection.streamlit.app/
 <p align="center">
   <a href="appPhoto.png">
     <img src="appPhoto.png" alt="View App">